julkaar9/django-ml/README.md

-# cool ML projects to access from your local networl using Django/DRF
+# cool ML projects to access from your local network using Django/DRF